purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 ## Creating a Database and Users

-Extend our `index.ts` and add the folloowing code under the code we already created above.
+Extend our `index.ts` and add the following code under the code we already created above.

-This code is reposnsible for creating a namespace called `rust-on-nails` we then install Postgres into that name space and setup a Kubernetes secret caleed `database-urls` so that our application can connect to the database.
+This code is responsible for creating a namespace called `rust-on-nails` we then install Postgres into that name space and setup a Kubernetes secret called `database-urls` so that our application can connect to the database.

 ```typescript
 // Setup a namespace for our application